rbchan/popdy-inference/notes.md

 ## For 2025

+- Include analysis grade as part of project/paper grade

 - R quiz to weed out students on day 1

 - Replace 'x1' 'x2' and 'w' with real variable names in occupancyII lecture

+- Remove missing values in grouse data, especially for Nmix examples
+  * Too much for students to learn so many things at once

 ## For 2024